ufukty/gohandlers/docs/articles/intermediate/testing-clients.md

 ## ✅ Summary

-gohandlers-generated mock clients help you write tests that are:
+Gohandlers-generated mock clients help you write tests that are:

 -   Fast ⚡
 -   Predictable 📋
 -   Focused 🔍
 -   Typed-safe 🧬

 You don’t need to write mocks by hand, and you don’t need to simulate full HTTP interactions.
-With gohandlers, testing your API-consuming code is just as clean as writing it.
+With Gohandlers, testing your API-consuming code is just as clean as writing it.

 **Code with confidence.
 Test with ease.** 🧪✅🚀